everpress-co/mailster/readme.txt

 * fixed: link for buttons were pre filled with the URL from the previous selected button
 * fixed: PHP notices on Cron lock
 * fixed: issue with defined constants if GEO library is loaded in a third party plugin
+* fixed: display issue of emojis in tinymce of multi elements
+* fixed: link of images wasn't populated correctly
 * improved: ever re-signup will respect the forms double-opt-in setting
 * improved: using SQL_CALC_FOUND_ROWS on subscribers overview to speed up queries
 * improved: form profile compatibility with certain themes